google-ai-edge/mediapipe/docs/solutions/iris.md

 ### Iris Landmark Model

-The iris model takes an image patch of the eye region and estimates both the eye landmarks (along the eyelid) and iris landmarks (along ths iris contour).
+The iris model takes an image patch of the eye region and estimates both the eye landmarks (along the eyelid) and iris landmarks (along this iris contour).
 You can find more details in this [paper](https://arxiv.org/abs/2006.11341).

 ![iris_tracking_eye_and_iris_landmarks.png](https://mediapipe.dev/images/mobile/iris_tracking_eye_and_iris_landmarks.png) |